Hyundai courts brand prestige with Hermes model makeover

-Hyundai Motor Group ranks fifth among the world's top-selling cars, but the company wants to shed its value-for-money image and start charging premium prices to counter growing competition at home from BMW (BMWG.DE), Audi (NSUG.DE) and Mercedes (DAIGn.DE) as well as mid-range models by rivals such as Ford Motor Co (F.N).
+Hyundai Motor Group ranks fifth among the world's top-selling cars, but the company wants to shed its value-for-money image and start charging premium prices to counter growing competition at home from BMW, Audi and Mercedes as well as mid-range models by rivals such as Ford Motor Co.

-Hermes (HRMS.PA), makers of the coveted Birkin and Kelly handbags that start at around $9,000 (5,935.50 pounds), remade the interior of three, not-for-sale Equus models that will be showcased at the Seoul motor show from Thursday.
+Hermes, makers of the coveted Birkin and Kelly handbags that start at around $9,000, remade the interior of three, not-for-sale Equus models that will be showcased at the Seoul motor show from Thursday.
 The tie-up comes two years after an attempt to sell Prada-designed cars failed to draw customers.

 LUXURY BY ASSOCIATION